Balanced Low-Complexity and Flexible Error-Correction List Flip Decoding for Polar Codes: Preliminaries

 \section{Preliminaries}

-In this section, we give a brief overview of the encoding method and main SCL-based decoding algorithms, for a polar code $PC(N, K+n_{crc})$ of code length $N$, CRC length $n_{crc}$, information bits length $K$, and code rate $R = K/N$.
-It is noted that the decoding algorithms introduced in this section only use CRC, so their total number of check bits is equal to $n_{crc}$.
+In this section, we provide a brief overview of the encoding method and the main SCL-based decoders for a polar code $PC (N, K+n_{\mathbf{c}})$, where the code length is $N$, the CRC length is $n_{\mathbf{c}}$, the information bits length is $K$, and the code rate is $R = K/N$.
+It is important to note that the decoders introduced in this section only utilize CRC, meaning their total number of check bits is equal to $n_{\mathbf{c}}$.